semvis123/winterloop/README.md

 3b) node server.js

-**Theserver should now be running, you can access it by going to the following url: localhost:4321/**
+**The server should now be running, you can access it by going to the following url: localhost:4321/**